Michelle Richardson: Series 2

-When word gets around that Sketch was assaulted by their Drama teacher, Bruce—a false story made up by Sketch—Michelle shows kindness and compassion when she attempts to befriend her and invites her to sit with her during lunch.
-Michelle learns Sketch's true nature only when she gives her pills that make her sick, causing her to drop out of the school play just moments before the show (and subsequently fulfilling the role).
+When word gets around that Sketch was assaulted by Bruce—a false story made up by Sketch—Michelle shows kindness and compassion when she attempts to befriend her and invites her to sit with her during lunch.
+Michelle learns Sketch's true nature only when she gives her pills that make her sick, causing her to drop out of the school play just moments before the show and subsequently fulfilling the role.

-In episode 4 Michelle once again asks Tony how much he remembers, however he doesn't remember much if anything about their relationship at all.
+In her central episode, Michelle once again asks Tony how much he remembers; however, he does not remember much about their relationship at all.
 When Michelle tries to seduce Tony, Tony has developed an erectile dysfunction, which frustrates Michelle and prompts her to slap him, blaming him for his accident and subsequent condition.
 Although she apologises, she tells Tony she cannot wait for him and the two officially end their relationship.
-Before leaving Tony gives her an early birthday gift, and Michelle invites him along on her birthday camping trip, to which he declines.
+Before leaving, Tony gives her an early birthday gift, and Michelle invites him along on her birthday camping trip, to which he declines.

 Meanwhile, we learn that her mother has ended her relationship with Malcolm, and has recently married one of her clients, Ted.
 They have also moved in with him into his newly renovated upscale home, which Michelle dislikes greatly.
-To make matters worse, Ted has a spoiled daughter named Scarlett—who are alarmingly too close for comfort for Michelle—who decides she'd move in as well.

-At school, Scarlett wins Michelle's friends over with her charm and sex appeal.
+To make matters worse, Ted has a spoiled daughter named Scarlett who also moves in because she dislikes her mother, forcing Michelle to stay in the storage room.
+Scarlett wins Michelle's friends over with her charm and sex appeal.
 When she invites herself on the camping trip, offering the use of her car, Michelle feels annoyed.
 On the trip she feels alone and irritated with Scarlett's presence there, and finds comfort from both Sid and Maxxie.
 Later that night she catches Scarlett trying to seduce Sid, and finally decides to confront her.
-However she learns that Scarlett isn't as much of a bad person as she pretends to be, and goes after Sid instead.
+However, she learns that Scarlett is not as much of a bad person as she pretends to be, and goes after Sid instead.